What is the eGFR-C study?

 Iohexol GFR measurement is a widely used procedure but very rarely people can have an allergic reaction to the iohexol.
 The dose of iohexol we are using is much lower than usually used in clinical practice.
 Sensitivity or allergy to iodine-based products means that you cannot be considered for participation in this research project.
 You will be specifically asked by the research team about this.

-The results from the blood and urine samples taken as part of the study will not be made available to you or your doctors so you will not receive any individual benefit from taking part in the study.
+The results from the blood and urine samples taken as part of the study will not be made available to you or your doctors until you complete the study so you will not receive any immediate individual benefit from taking part in the study.

 However, the information we get from the study should help us to improve the identification of kidney disease progression and the treatment of people with kidney disease in the future.